Fort Lauderdale Beach, South Beach, Enact New Safety Rules For Spring Break - KTVZ

 Click here for updates on this story

-FORT LAUDERDALE, Florida (KCAL) — The Fort Lauderdale Police Department has announced new rules for the next month as thousands of spring breakers are expected to head to South Florida.
+FORT LAUDERDALE, Florida (WFOR) — The Fort Lauderdale Police Department has announced new rules for the next month as thousands of spring breakers are expected to head to South Florida.

 From March 4 to April 3 on the public beaches in Fort Lauderdale: